mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 The Linear Source Region Approximation
 ======================================

 A more accurate description of the source in spatial regions is to assume a linear variation.
 This is typically sufficient for the moderator in a PWR, when each channel is also cut in azimuthal source regions.
 The source then varies along each characteristic lines.
-The reader should refer themselves to `Ferrer`_ and `G. Gunow PhD Thesis`_ for more details on the track-based linear source approximation and its implementation in OpenMOC.
+The reader should refer themselves to [Ferrer]_ and [Gunow]_ for more details on the track-based linear source approximation and its implementation in OpenMOC.

 .. math::
    :label: linear-source